singletonpa/2019-winter-transportation-survey/README.md

 ### Analysis
 These folders contain scripts and outputs associated with the prepartaion and analyses of the research project data.
 * **Data cleaning**: Scripts associated with the processing and cleaning of the survey data, along with a script description file.
    * Note: Some code within each script file is not included.
 Code has been removed to protect participant confidentiality.
+* **Descriptive statistics**: Script and tables showing descriptive statistics for the various datasets.